-According to the Algerian civil code: "A debtor is formally summoned by a summons served through the court or by an equivalent act.
+According to the Algerian civil code: "A debtor is formally summoned by a summons or by an equivalent act.
 The summons may be by post in the manner provided in this code or may result from an agreement stipulating that the debtor shall be considered to be in default by the mere fact of the expiration of the time period without any other formality being required".